Privacy and Cookies Policy

 Changes to this policy

-This policy was updated February 2019 and is regularly reviewed.
+This page was updated in November 2023 and is regularly reviewed.

 If you are unhappy with the way we are processing your personal data, please let us know.
 Or, if you do not agree with the way we have processed your data or responded to your concerns, an alternative is to submit a complaint to the Information Commissioner’s Office.